$100,000 raised to Support the

 VPC has long supported “context-sensitive” solutions to traffic issues on rural roads.
 The idea is to improve roads with changes that fit into the rural surroundings and help calm traffic, rather than using more standard solutions that favor widening and straightening roads and designing for higher speeds.
-VPC commission a Rural Roads Design study in 2005 to develop context-sensitive design standards that would help maintain the character of our roads and communities.
+VPC commissioned a Rural Roads Design study in 2005 to develop context-sensitive design standards that would help maintain the character of our roads and communities.

 When concerns were heightened about this problem intersection in the Worthington Valley, VPC turned to the consultants who prepared the Rural Road Design standards back in 2005.
 After studying various options for improvements, they recommended a modified one-lane roundabout, which had a variety of benefits, including better flow, safer travel, and less impervious surface.
 Although a preferred, context-sensitive solution, it was also more costly.

 VPC met with elected officials at the state and county level who were able to secure funding for 90% of the $1 million project.
-This left a gap of $100,000, which VPC has committed to raise.
-While it is unusual for a community to contribute to a public infrastructure project, the partnership will result in a far better solution that will be a lasting asset for the area.
+This left a gap of $100,000, which VPC committed to raise.
+While it is unusual for a community to contribute to a public infrastructure project, the partnership resulted in a far better solution that will be a lasting asset for the area.

 Gateway to Worthington Valley